artnoage/Optimal-Transport-GAN/README.md

 how one sees it.
 This is the case where we get the biggest amount of details in our Fashion dataset.
-If the number of Gaussians is small then it is harder to train and someone has to increase the number of critic steps and variance to avoid mode collapse.
+If the number of Gaussians is small then it is harder to train and someone has to increase the number of critic steps (around 10), main steps (up to 100 times) and variance to avoid mode collapse.
 However we expect that if the dataset allows it, then small N of Gaussians will result in some clustering of the data.
 We also prefer this method from the standard one, because we believe that quite often the data manifold has different geometry in different parts.

-In the case of Fashion Mnist one needs more Gaussians with small variance than the dataset itself to achieve a very good approximation.
+In the case of Fashion Mnist one needs more Gaussians with small variance than the dataset itself to achieve the best possible approximation.
 We believe that this happens because the Mnist databases do not really have any accumulation points, at least not with the Euclidean distance.
 If one takes a smaller number of Gaussians (80%-90% of the points) with medium variance (0.5), then we observe some interesting phenomena.
-The training method will start dropping some of the points (some mode collapse) but increase the accuracy.
+The training method will start dropping some of the points (some mode collapse) but maintain the accuracy (we hypothize that something similar happens with WGAN-GP way of training).
 Further increase on the variance will result in a training similar to the case of the one Gaussian.

 A more dynamic way of changing the number of gaussian and assigning individual variances may result in better data representation.